Fraud Protection & Compliance

 Before we get to Key 1, here’s a brief definition of what we’re talking about, since even the terms machine learning and AI are subject to misuse.

 Machine learning refers to analytic techniques that “learn” patterns in datasets without being guided by a human analyst.
 AI refers to the broader application of specific kinds of analytics to accomplish tasks, from driving a car to, yes, identifying a fraudulent transaction.
 For our purposes, think of machine learning as a way to build analytic models, and AI as the use of those models.

 Machine learning helps data scientists efficiently determine which transactions are most likely to be fraudulent, while significantly reducing false positives.
-The techniques are extremely effective in fraud prevention and detection, as they allow for the automated discovery of patterns across large volumes of streaming transactions.
+The techniques are extremely effective in fraud detection and prevention, as they allow for the automated discovery of fraudulent and non-fraudulent patterns across large volumes of streaming transactions.

 If done properly, machine learning can clearly distinguish legitimate and fraudulent behaviors while adapting over time to new, previously unseen fraud tactics.
 This can become quite complex as there is a need to interpret patterns in the data and apply data science to continually improve the ability to distinguish normal behavior from abnormal behavior.
-This requires thousands of computations to be accurately performed in milliseconds.
+This kind of real-time fraud detection requires thousands of computations to be accurately performed in milliseconds.

 Without a proper understanding of the domain, as well as fraud-specific data science techniques, you can easily employ machine learning algorithms that learn the wrong thing, resulting in a costly mistake that is difficult to unwind.
 Just as people can learn bad habits, so too can a poorly architected machine learning model.